 It’s kind of crazy to think that AdmissionsMom started on a simple subreddit, and it’s truly taken on a life of its own in that time.
 And now, it’s bigger than I could have ever anticipated.

-I am, in fact, a real life mom as well as AdmissionsMom.
-I went through the college process with my three amazing, but very different sons, and I lived to tell the tale.
+I am, in fact, a real-life mom as well as AdmissionsMom.
+I went through the college process with my three amazing, but very different kids, and I lived to tell the tale.

 So, it’s time to branch out.
 With an upcoming app and a book in the works, AdmissionsMom is not slowing down.
 In fact, I’m really just getting started.

 Before I became AdmissionsMom, I was a teacher for 30 years.
 I also work as an independent educational consultant (IEC), which is a fancy way of saying that I’m a private college consultant.

 Working as an IEC and even before as a teacher and as a mom, I’ve always been bothered by the stress of the college admissions process, from the pressures students put on themselves, as well as what’s coming from their parents and their community.
 Working one-on-one with students to improve their experiences and get them to the right schools is great, but I want to do more, and reach more people than was possible as a teacher or an IEC.

 If you would like to learn more about my “beyond AdmissionsMom” life as an IEC, you can check out my website at admissionsjourney.com.
 Also, just for FYI, I am a member of TACAC, and an associate member of IECA and HECA.

 Here are two bold statements about my college admissions beliefs that have guided my philosophy from the start: